MarcusWolschon/osmeditor4android/markdown/en/Way selected.md

 Rotate the way around its centroid.
 The centroid position is marked with a cross.

+### Split in to polygons

+Available for closed ways with at least for nodes.
+Will split the way in to two polygons, sharing the common nodes.

 ### ![](../images/ic_menu_copy_holo_light.png) Copy

 Copy the way to the internal copy and paste buffer.